LeaveBritneyAlone69/autoclicker/README.md

 ## Steps to Install
 ### 1) Get [ViolentMonkey](https://violentmonkey.github.io/) Extension for Chrome, Edge, or Firefox
-### 2) Following the guide in the violentmonkey website, create a new extension and copy the code below in.
+### 2) Following the [guide](https://violentmonkey.github.io/guide/creating-a-userscript/) on the violentmonkey website, create a new extension and copy the code below in.
 Be sure to save it.

 ```javascript
 // ==UserScript==